agarci1994/lab-react-ironbeers/README.md

 # LAB | IronBeers

-Since beer is one of the most consumed drinks between Ironhackers 🍻 , our mission here is to create an app to showcase some of the best-handcrafted beers, but not just that - to save some as well so the rest of Ironhack community is informed 😌.
-Our end goal is creating something like this:
+Since beer is one of the most consumed drinks between Ironhackers 🍻 , our mission here is to create an app to showcase some of the best-handcrafted beers, but not just that - to save some as well so the rest of Ironhack community is informed .
+Our end goal is creating something like this

 <div style="display: flex; justify-content: center">
 <img src="https://user-images.githubusercontent.com/23629340/45887951-2ca0bb80-bdbd-11e8-91a4-08b66d88a7c7.gif" />